Things to Do in Montevideo in December

 What's happening during your visit

 Bookstores keep doors open until 2 AM, Plaza Matriz spills live jazz into the night, and poets read in 19th-century courtyards.
-The scent of yellowed paper mingles with street-side churros while 50,000 locals drift between shelves until midnight—one night when the whole city turns literary.
+The scent of yellowed paper mingles with street-side churros while 50,000 locals drift between shelves until midnight, one night when the whole city turns literary.

-Prado park hands itself over to gaucho culture—horse shows, asado cook-offs, and leather craftsmen working in real time.
+Prado park hands itself over to gaucho culture, horse shows, asado cook-offs, and leather craftsmen working in real time.
 The clack of bolas and campfire smoke freeze the calendar somewhere around 1880, and the whole scene folds up after Christmas.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid